 What is an Expeditionary Learning Community?

 Students will live together in a residential community with opportunities to continue their learning outside of the classroom.
 Guest speakers, tutoring sessions, and fun leadership activities take place in the community and students can build upon their skills without ever having to put their shoes on.

 What kinds of expeditions are we talking about?

-Expeditions are eight weeks long.
+Expeditions are six weeks long.
 Within any expedition, students will participate in day-long excursions and multi-day trips to various locations.
 Each expedition falls within a topic focus or “lens.”
 Some examples are:

 - Commerce and Enterprise Lens – “Eating Sustainably” – This expedition will explore what it means to have a “sustainable diet,” considering many aspects of local, regional, and global food systems from food production, to the processing and distribution of foods, through to food consumption and waste.
 Students will take part in a 3-day tour of northern New England to visit a variety of businesses and groups working to increase the sustainability of local and regional food systems.